Head of Department: Mr C Jeffs

 Component 2: Performing from a Text (20%) externally assessed by visiting examiner

 Students study two extracts from the same performance text.
-They will participate in one performance of both extracts.
+They will participate in a total of two performances, one of each extract.
 Students can be assessed on either acting or design (set, sound, lighting or costume)

 Component 3: Interpreting Theatre – Written Examination (40%)

-A series of questions on one set text from a choice of five:
+A series of questions on one set text from a choice of eight:

 Section B: Live Theatre Review

-One question, from a choice of two, requiring analysis and evaluation of a given aspect of a live theatre production seen during the course.
+Two questions requiring analysis and evaluation of a given aspects of a live theatre production seen during the course.